INSIDE: Take a look at this Fun Nature Playground in London – Jubilee Gardens Playground.

 One can dream of a Royal life from time to time, can’t one!

-Jubilee Gardens Playground London: Activities for 7-11 year olds
+Jubilee Park Playground London: Activities for 7-11 year olds

 Jubilee playground is divided into two sections.

 The main structure for the older children is a series of large logs criss-crossed and bolted together to form a wonderful 100-metre long web of walking planks with rope nets and planks the kids can use on their quest to scamper from one end to the other.

 Teenagers love to ‘hang’ on this structure, climbing up and sitting right on top.

 This playground near London Eye is a modern day version of how we climbed trees, finding hidey-holes and perch seats in the branches for our private kid-only conversations.

 Jubilee Playground in London with Toddlers & 3-6 year olds

 Visiting London with toddlers?